strafplanet/beepy-battery/README.md

 simple script to read a corrected battery percentage on the beepy / beepberry

 ## Motivation
-While we can measure the voltage of the beepy's battery within the system
+While we can retrieve a value corresponding to the voltage of the beepy's battery within the system
 1) the value is unreliable, it has outliers
-2) the voltage is not falling linearly when discharging, so calculating a percentage by using a constant factor gives only limited information about the charge left
+2) the voltage is not falling linearly when discharging, so calculating a _percentage_ by using an offset and a constant factor gives only limited information about the percentage of charge left
 3) reading out the voltage every few seconds in a tmux bar at least made the I2C bus hang after a while

 As a solution this script will
-1) do a first read out to throw away and then a few more to average them
+1) do a first read out of the raw value for voltage to throw away and then a few more to average them
 2)
 	 a) use multiple correction factors for different levels of voltage/charge
    b) have a safe cutoff point to 0% so that enough charge is left to safely shut down the system